Stockton Brain Injury Lawyer

 If your brain is damaged when you experience a head injury, this is referred to as a “traumatic brain injury.”
 Generally, there are two major categories of traumatic brain injury:

 - Open (Penetrating) Head Injury: This type of injury occurs when an object penetrates the skull and enters the brain.
-Skull fractures that cause a piece of the skull bone to penetrating the brain constitute the most common type of open head injury.
+Skull fractures that cause a piece of the skull bone to penetrate the brain constitute the most common type of open head injury.
 Open head injuries frequently are caused by motor vehicle accidents or falling accidents.

 - Closed Head Injury: With this type of head injury, there is no actual penetration of the skull.
 The injury occurs when a sudden, violent motion causes the brain to impact the hard interior of the skull.
 Car accidents constitute a common scenario where these injuries occur when a vehicle occupant’s head impacts the windshield.
 Closed head injuries can take a couple of forms: (1) focal, meaning the injury occurs in one area, and (2) diffuse, meaning tissues and cell throughout the brain are affected.

 Damage to the brain that results from a head injury can take several forms:

 - Tearing: Small tears occur when the brain is injured.
 The tears are microscopic and typically unobservable in an MRI or CT scan.

 - Bruising (Bleeding): When the brain is injured blood vessels can tear.
 This causes blood to pool within the brain and exact pressure on brain tissue.
 This pressure can cause the affected brain tissue to die off, so the functioning of the brain is impaired.